 For me the main value of the book is the view it provides of life on the Western Front from the point of view of a normal soldier.
-The most obvious feature is the ever-present... [read full review]History of War
+The most obvious feature is the ever-present threat of death, with countless characters disappearing very suddenly.History of War

-The editors went to great lengths to describe their research in some detail and the book is of value as a description of the available sources and how to make use of them, which makes... [read full review]Western Front Association, Strand To!
+The editors went to great lengths to describe their research in some detail and the book is of value as a description of the available sources and how to make use of them, which makes it invaluable to family historians with an interest in the Great War.
+It is also a very interesting novel.Western Front Association, Strand To!
 No 94

-Although the author was not in a regiment that is represented in the current household division, it should encourage anyone who might be interested in researching their own first world war relatives that quite such... [read full review]Guards Magazine
+Although the author was not in a regiment that is represented in the current household division, it should encourage anyone who might be interested in researching their own first world war relatives that quite such a comprehensive picture can be created, with due measures of luck and persistence.Guards Magazine

 A fascinating memoir penned in the 1930s by J.J.Steward who served on the Western Front with the 13th London Regiment. …with the addition of detailed notes provided by editors Andrew Robertshaw and Steve Roberts, the reader gains an insight into the war of the ordinary soldier at the front.
 The book leaves a strong impression of the horrors and reality of life at the front.
 Fascinating memoir.The Great War, March 2012